In January of 2018, I made a list of projects and one of them was to try Stitch Fix.

 Each profile took about 5-7 minutes to fill out, I ordered their first Fixes and done!

-A couple of days later, those magical boxes showed up in the mail and the real fun began.
+A few days later, those magical boxes showed up in the mail and the real fun began.

 Each Fix includes 8–12 items ranging in price from $10–$35 per item.